KnutAM/FerriteAssembly.jl/docs/src/index.md

 is to provide a simple structure to perform assembly in [Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl/).

-Both the `DofHandler` and `MixedDofHandler` are supported.
+Sequential and threaded assembly of both the `DofHandler` and `MixedDofHandler` are supported.
-Currently only sequential assembly, but this will be extended to threaded assembly.

 The package work by exporting the `doassemble!` function, and requires the user to define either `element_routine!` (calculate both `Ke` and `re`),